zhangyanyu0722/Github_Action_Test/README.md

 # How to Automatic Testing with GitHub Actions

+- This repo is used for BU EC500 A2(2021 Spring)

 ## Create a new repository on GitHub

 - Select a different repository name than your colleagues (otherwise forking the same name will be strange)